MazlumDolu/SE2017/README.md

 # SE2017
-ege university software engineering project this project create by Mazlum Doğan Dolu
+<h2>ege university software engineering project.</h2>
+This project create by Mazlum Doğan Dolu